-In-app analytics solutions like UXCam often boast of having heatmaps in their lineup of tools, but what are heatmaps and why are they such a great tool to have?
+In-app analytics solutions like UXCam often boast of having heatmaps in their lineup of tools, but what are mobile app heatmaps and why are they such a great tool to have?

 Users today have a large variety of options for their mobile apps.